Skip to main content

 The Price of Ignorance: A Lesson from 1883

 In a quiet Minnesota cemetery, there is a weathered, joint headstone for Ida Mathilde and Fritjof Bernard Dunham.
-They were my ancestors, and they died three days apart in 1883.
+They were my ancestors, and they died four days apart in 1883.
 For years, the inscription was a blur of degraded stone—a literal erasure of two lives.

 In 1883, my great-grandfather watched his siblings die because science hadn't caught up to the cruelty of the natural world.
 They didn’t have a choice.
 They didn't have a "personal philosophy" or a "suspicion of big medicine."
 They just had tiny coffins and a lifetime of grief.